nfurfaro/Password-Forge-App/README.md

 ![Screenshot](/Screenshot.png?raw=true "Screenshot")

 ##Motivation
 This is primarily a learning project for me.
-It was undertaken as a way to explore javascript, react and and web app development in general.
+It was undertaken as a way to explore javascript, react and web app development in general.

 ##Tests